 Apply insights in Power BI to discover where distributions vary

-Often in visuals, you see a data point, and wonder about whether distribution would be the same for different categories.
+Often in visuals, you see a data point and wonder whether distribution would be the same for different categories.
 With insights in Power BI you can find out with just a few clicks.

 Consider the following visual, which shows TotalSales by CountryName.
-As the chart shows, most sales come from the United States, accounting for 57% of all sales with lessor contributions coming from the other countries/regions.
-It's often interesting in such cases to explore whether that same distribution would be seen for different sub-populations.
+Most sales come from the United States, accounting for 57% of all sales with lesser contributions coming from other countries/regions.
+It's often interesting in such cases to explore whether that same distribution would be seen for different subpopulations.
 For example, is this the same for all years, all sales channels, and all categories of products?
-While you could apply different filters and compare the results visually, doing so can be time consuming and error prone.
+While you could apply different filters and compare the results visually, doing so can be time-consuming and error-prone.

-You can tell Power BI to find where a distribution is different, and get fast, automated, insightful analysis about your data.
-Simply right-click on a data point, and select Analyze > Find where this distribution is different, and insight is delivered to you in an easy-to-use window.
+You can tell Power BI to find where a distribution is different and get fast, automated, and insightful analysis about your data.
+Right-click on a data point and select Analyze > Find where this distribution is different, and an insight is delivered to you in an easy-to-use window.

-In this example, the automated analysis quickly shows that for Touring Bikes, the proportion of sales in the United States and Canada are lower, while the proportion coming from the other countries/regions is higher.
+In this example, the automated analysis shows that the proportion of sales for Touring Bikes in the United States and Canada are lower than the proportion coming from the other countries/regions.

-To use insights to find where distributions seen on charts are different, just right-click on any data point (or on the visual as a whole), and select Analyze > Find where this distribution is different.
+To use insights to find where distributions seen on charts are different, just right-click on any data point or on the visual as a whole.
+Then select Analyze > Find where this distribution is different.

-Power BI then runs its machine learning algorithms over the data, and populates a window with a visual and a description that describes which categories (columns), and which values of those columns, result in the most significantly different distribution.
-Insights are provided as a column chart, as shown in the following image.
+Power BI runs its machine learning algorithms over the data.
+It then populates a window with a visual and a description of which categories (columns) and which values of those categories result in the most significantly different distribution.
+Insights are provided as a column chart, as shown in the following image:

-The values with the selected filter applied are shown using the normal default color.
+The values with the selected filter applied have the default color.
 The overall values, as seen on the original starting visual, are shown in grey for easy comparison.
-Up to three different filters might be included (Touring Bikes, Mountain Bikes, Road Bikes in this example) and different filters can be chosen by clicking on them (or using ctrl-click to select multiple).
+Up to three different filters might be included (Touring Bikes, Mountain Bikes, and Road Bikes in this example) and different filters can be chosen by selecting a data point or by using ctrl-click to select multiple.

 For simple additive measures, like Total Sales in this example, the comparison is based on the relative, rather than absolute, values.
-Hence while the sales for Touring Bikes are lower than overall sales for all categories, by default the visual uses a dual axis to allow the comparison between the proportion of sales across different countries/regions, for Touring Bikes versus all categories of bikes.
-Switching the toggle below the visual allows the two values to be displayed in the same axis, allowing the absolute values to easily be compared (as shown in the following image).
+The sales for Touring Bikes are lower than overall sales for all categories; however, the visual, by default, uses a dual axis to allow the comparison between the proportion of sales across different countries/regions.
+This is for Touring Bikes versus all categories of bikes.
+Switching the toggle below the visual allows the two values to be displayed in the same axis, allowing the absolute values to easily be compared, as shown in the following image:

-The descriptive text also gives some indication of the level of importance that might be attached to a filter value, by given the number of records that match the filter.
-So in this example, you can see that while the distribution for Touring Bikes might be significantly different, they account for only 16.6% of records.
+The descriptive text also indicates the level of importance that might be attached to a filter value, given the number of records that match the filter.
+In this example, you see that while the distribution for Touring Bikes might be different, they account for only 16.6% of records.

-The thumbs up and thumbs down icons at the top of the page are provided so you can provide feedback about the visual and the feature.
-Doing so provides feedback, but it does not currently train the algorithm to influence the results returned next time you use the feature.
+The thumbs up and thumbs down icons at the top of the page exist so that you can provide feedback about the visual and the feature.
+However, doing so doesn't train the algorithm to influence the results returned next time you use the feature.

-And importantly, the + button at the top of the visual lets you add the selected visual to your report, just as if you created the visual manually.
-You can then format or otherwise adjust the added visual just as you would to any other visual on your report.
+Importantly, the + button at the top of the visual lets you add the selected visual to your report as if you created the visual manually.
+You can then format or adjust the added visual just as you would to any other visual on your report.
 You can only add a selected insight visual when you're editing a report in Power BI.

-You can use insights when your report is in reading or editing mode, making it versatile for both analyzing data, and for creating visuals you can easily add to your reports.
+You can use insights when your report is in reading or editing mode.
+This makes it versatile for both analyzing data and for creating visuals you can add to your reports.

 Details of the returned results

-You can think of the algorithm as taking all the other columns in the model, and for all of the values of those columns, applying them as filters to the original visual, and finding which of those filter values produces the most different result from the original.
+You can think of the algorithm as taking all the other columns in the model and, for all of the values of those columns, applying them as filters to the original visual.
+The algorithm then finds which of those filter values produces the most different result from the original.

 You likely wonder what different means.
-For example, say that the overall split of sales between the USA and Canada was the following:
+For example, say that the overall split of sales between the USA and Canada is the following:

-While the numbers are different in each of those tables, the relative values between USA and Canada are identical (75% and 25% overall, and for Road Bikes).
-Because of that, these are not considered different.
-For simple additive measures like this, the algorithm is therefore looking for differences in the relative value.
+While the numbers are different in each of those tables, the relative values between USA and Canada are identical: 75% and 25% overall and for Road Bikes.
+Therefore, these aren't considered different.
+For simple additive measures like this, the algorithm is looking for differences in the relative value.

-By contrast consider a measure like margin, that is calculated as Profit/Cost, and say that the overall margins for the USA and Canada were the following
+By contrast, consider a measure like margin calculated as Profit/Cost.
+If the overall margins for the USA and Canada were the following:

-Given the nature of such measures, this is considered interestingly different.
-So for non-additive measures such as this margin example, the algorithm is looking for differences in the absolute value.
+Given the nature of such measures, this is interestingly different.
+For non-additive measures such as this margin example, the algorithm is looking for differences in the absolute value.

-The visuals displayed are thus intended to clearly show the differences found between the overall distribution (as seen in the original visual) and the value with the particular filter applied.
+The visuals displayed are thus intended to show the differences found between the overall distribution, as seen in the original visual, and the value with the particular filter applied.

-So for additive measures, like Sales in the previous example, a column and line chart is used, where the use of a dual axis with appropriate scaling such that the relative values can easily be compared.
-The columns show the value with the filter applied, and the line shows the overall value (with the column axis being on the left, and the line axis on the right, as normal).
+For additive measures, like Sales in the previous example, a column and line chart is used.
+There, the use of a dual axis with appropriate scaling is such that the relative values can be compared.
+The columns show the value with the filter applied, and the line shows the overall value.
+The column axis is on the left, and the line axis is on the right, as normal.
 The line is shown using a stepped style, with a dashed line, filled with grey.
 For the previous example, if the column axis maximum value is 4, and the line axis maximum value is 20, then it would allow easy comparison of the relative values between USA and Canada for the filtered and overall values.

-Similarly, for non-additive measures like Margin in the previous example, a column and line chart is used, where the use of a single axis means the absolute values can easily be compared.
-Again the line (filled with grey) shows the overall value.
-Whether comparing actual or relative numbers, the determination of the degree to which two distributions are different is not simply a matter of calculating the difference in the values.
+Similarly, for non-additive measures like margin in the previous example, a column and line chart is used, where the use of a single axis means the absolute values can easily be compared.
+The line filled with grey shows the overall value.
+Whether comparing actual or relative numbers, the determination of the degree to which two distributions are different isn't simply a matter of calculating the difference in the values.
 For example:

-The size of the population is factored in, as a difference is less statistically significant and less interesting when it applies to a smaller proportion of the overall population.
-As an example, the distribution of sales across countries/regions might be very different for some particular product, this would not be considered interesting if there were thousands of products, and hence that particular product accounted for only a small percentage of the overall sales.
+When the size of the population is factored in, a difference is less statistically significant and less interesting when it applies to a smaller proportion of the overall population.
+For example, the distribution of sales across countries/regions might be different for a particular product.
+This wouldn't be interesting if there were thousands of products, so that particular product accounted for only a small percentage of the overall sales.

-Differences for those categories where the original values were very high or very close to zero are weighted higher than others.
-For example, if a country or region overall contributes only 1% of sales, but for some particular type of product contributes 6%, that is more statistically significant, and therefore considered more interesting, than a country or region whose contribution changed from 50% to 55%.
+Differences for those categories where the original values were high or close to zero are weighted higher than others.
+For example, if a country or region overall contributes only 1% of sales, but for a particular type of product contributes 6%, that's more statistically significant, and therefore more interesting, than a country or region whose contribution changed from 50% to 55%.

-Various heuristics are employed to select the most meaningful results, for example by considering other relationships between the data.
+Various heuristics select the most meaningful results, for example, by considering other relationships between the data.

-It is not necessarily the case that all of the columns in the model will be examined in the time available, so it is not guaranteed that the most impactful columns and values are displayed.
-However, various heuristics are employed to ensure that the most likely columns are examined first.
-For example, say that after examining all the columns, it is determined that the following columns/values have the biggest impact on the distribution, from most impact to least:
+It isn't necessarily the case that all of the columns in the model will be examined in the time available, so it isn't guaranteed that the most impactful columns and values are displayed.
+However, various heuristics ensure that the most likely columns are examined first.
+For example, say that after examining all the columns, it's determined that the following columns/values have the biggest impact on the distribution, from most impact to least:

 Subcategory = Touring Bikes Channel = Direct Subcategory = Mountain Bikes Subcategory = Road Bikes Subcategory = Kids Bikes Channel = Store